Essentials to an Attractive Dispensary Loyalty Program

 While enrollment in your program itself should be free, many mainstream retailers offer reward points or 10-15% off the next purchase as a bonus for registration.
-By offering a sign up bonus you ensure that they will come back to your dispensary in order to use their reward.
+By offering a signup bonus you ensure that they will come back to your dispensary in order to use their reward.

 Have clear and transparent program guidelines.

-Train your employees to promote the program.
+Train your employees to promote a referral program.

 Make sure that your budtenders and check-out associates are trained to consistently promote your loyalty program in their interactions with customers.
-It’s important they are able to accurately describe all of the program’s perks and discounts, how to earn and use points and outline loyalty point values.
+It’s important they are able to accurately describe all of the program’s perks and discounts, how to earn and use points, and outline loyalty point values.
 Budtenders and dispensary staff are your loyalty program front line ambassadors as much as they are your product and brand salespeople.
 Confusion on their part will create distrust from customers.

 Create obtainable rewards.

 If you want customers to really use your rewards program and become loyal to your cannabis dispensary, you need to make it easy for them to use their points.
 Loyalty program members are most enthusiastic about a program when they spend points on rewards, not when they are accumulating points.
-Offer some lower-point-value products like rolling papers, lighters or a 10% discount as a reward to get the ball rolling for new customers with fewer points.
-From there, you can have other more valuable, but still obtainable, options for them to work toward, like an exclusive pack of prerolls or limited edition cartridges.
+Offer some lower-point-value products like rolling papers, lighters, or a 10% discount as a reward to get the ball rolling for new customers with fewer points.
+From there, you can have other more valuable, but still obtainable, options for them to work toward, as an exclusive pack of prerolls or limited edition cartridges.
 Higher-end retailers can even consider offering an “aspirational” reward that’s worth an enormous number of points like an all-inclusive trip to a partner growing facility with free products.
 Various reward tiers give customers something to be excited about and work hard toward achieving without being too hard on your bottom line.